 Marko: For me, Vinnie was always a mystic and fascinating character, no matter if he was with KISS or not.
 And when I heard about this opportunity, I didn’t think twice.
 I purchased the M & M&G package right away, and I think my ticket was the number five sold in order.
-As a lifelong KISS fan, this would be once in a lifetime chance to meet the “Ankh Warrior” in person.
-Like said before, there are so many rumors about Vinnie, so it was going to be more than interesting to see if the stories were true or not.
+As a lifelong KISS fan, this would be a once-in-a-lifetime chance to meet the “Ankh Warrior” in person.
+As said before, there are so many rumors about Vinnie, so it was going to be more than interesting to see if the stories were true or not.

 Thursday, January 18th – A travel day to Atlanta.

 Marko: Everything was packed, and we had a flight from Helsinki to Amsterdam which was about to leave early in the morning (about 7 am).
 The weather was horrible in Amsterdam, so our flight was delayed for one hour.
 Initially, we had counted that we would only have 1 hour 45 minutes for a plane change in Amsterdam so, there should be enough time to catch the plane to Atlanta.
-On the plane, it was announced that probably all the flights are delayed so, no worries.
+It was announced that probably all the flights were delayed on the plane, so, no worries.

 Friday, January 19th – Vinnie Vincent Meet & Greet

 Lassi: This was the day we had waited for a LONG time.
 Maybe since 1988, but at least since last August.
 I gathered all the Kiss and Vinnie albums together.
-I hoped that I could get few extra signatures from Vinnie.
-The meet & great should start with a Question and Answer session with Vinnie.
+I hoped that I could get a few extra signatures from Vinnie.
+The meet & greet should start with a Question and Answer session with Vinnie.
 The clock strikes 2 pm, and nothing is happening.
 I was like a child.
 I can´t wait.
-About after one-hour of waiting, the promoter came on stage and told us that Vinnie is an interview session with Eddie Trunk, and he said that we have to wait still.
+After one hour of waiting, the promoter came on stage and told us that Vinnie was in an interview session with Eddie Trunk, and he said that we have to wait still.
 And we waited.
 My thoughts were already playing games with me.
 What if Vinnie does not show up?
 I am here in Atlanta and had traveled a long time and paid quite much for flying tickets and the other stuff.
 How stupid are we?

 Marko: After more than two hours of waiting, Vinnie is in the house.
 At least that’s what the promoter says.
 The atmosphere started to rise, and Vinnie’s famous songs were played through the PA system.
 “Lick It Up,” “A Million To One,” “Fits Like A Glove,” “Love Kills, “Boyz Are Gonna Rock,” etc. The heat was on!